 - The amount of climate change expected in the next decade is similar under all plausible global emissions scenarios.
 However, by the mid-21st

 century, higher ongoing emissions of greenhouse gases will lead to

 greater warming and associated impacts, while lower emissions will lead

 Further reading and resources:

 - Bureau of Meteorology: Climate change – trends and extremes

-- IPCC Fifth Assessment Report, The Physical Science Basis
+- IPCC Sixth Assessment Report, The Physical Science Basis